-One of its most important tasks is to review the reports issued by the Risk Management Office, as well The responsibilities of this committee include ensuring that the company does not exceed the risk tolerance levels set by the Board of Directors,
+One of its most important tasks is to review the reports issued by the Risk Management Office, as well The responsibilities of this committee include ensuring that the company does not exceed the risk tolerance levels set by the Board of Directors.

-It also prepares reports and policies for the Risk Office that are approved by the Board of Directors.
+It also reviews reports and policies of the Risk Office before getting the approval by the Board of Directors.

 Responsibilities of the Risk Management Committee is to Prepare and review the risk strategies and policy before getting the approval by the board of directors, also Ensure that risk strategies and policy are compatible with the nature and size of the company's activities.
 As well, ensuring the availability of adequate resources and systems to manage risks and evaluating systems and mechanisms for identifying, measuring and following up on the various types of risks to which the company may be exposed to in order to identify their shortcomings.
-Helping the board of directors to determine and evaluate the acceptable level of risk in the company and ensuring that the company does not exceed this level of risk after its approval by the board of directors. also Reviewing the organizational structure for risk management and make recommendations regarding it before getting the approval by the board of directors.
+Helping the board of directors to determine and evaluate the acceptable level of risk in the company and ensuring that the company does not exceed this level of risk after its approval by the board of directors. also Also Reviewing the risk profile and make recommendations regarding it before getting the approval by the board of directors.

-and of its achievements for examples and not limited to:
+and of its achievements for Example but not limited to:

 - 1. The Committee approved the progress report of the risk management office and referred it to the company's Board of Directors for discussion and approval. - 2.
-The Committee approved the general framework of the risk management office Including risk propensity and referred it to the company's Board of Directors. - 3.
-The Committee approved the risk management office register and referred it to the company's Board of Directors.

-Date of formation of the committee:28/3/2022 and its term ends with the end of the term of membership of board of directors.
+The Committee approved the risk profile of the risk management office Including risk appetite and referred it to the company's Board of Directors. - 3.
+The Committee approved the risk management office register and referred it to the company's Board of Directors. - 4.
+Approval of the emergency plan and business continuity plan, and submitting them to the Board of Directors. - 5.
+Review of the risk policy. - 6.
+Evaluation of the Head of the Risk Management Office. - Date of formation of the committee: 28/3/2022 and its term ends with the end of the term of membership of board of directors, the committee was restructured on December 8, 2024.